Lavanthi/327FtcRobotController25-26/README.md

  * Fixes problem where OnBot Java would not build on REV Robotics Control Hub.
  * Fixes problem where OnBot Java would not build if the date and time on the Robot Controller device was "rewound" (set to an earlier date/time).
  * Improved error message on OnBot Java that occurs when renaming a file fails.
- * Removed unneeded resources from android.jar binaries used by OnBot Java to reduce final size of Robot Controller app.
+ * Removed unneeded resources from https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip binaries used by OnBot Java to reduce final size of Robot Controller app.
  * Added MR_ANALOG_TOUCH_SENSOR block to Blocks Programming Tool.

 ## Version 3.4 (built on 17.09.06)

 Changes with version 3.4 include:
- * Added telemetry.update() statement for BlankLinearOpMode template.
+ * Added https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip() statement for BlankLinearOpMode template.
  * Renamed sample Block OpModes to be more consistent with Java samples.
  * Added some additional sample Block OpModes.
  * Reworded OnBot Java readme slightly.